 HPV has also been linked to other kinds of cancers, including vaginal, vulvar, penile, anal, mouth, and throat cancers.

 HPV is a common virus that is spread through sexual contact.
-There are many different types of HPV, and many do not cause problems.
-However, certain types of HPV can lead to:
+There are several types of HPV.
+Many types don't cause problems.
+Some types of HPV can lead to:

-- Both of the vaccines protect against the two types of HPV that cause most cases of cervical cancer.
-(Other, less common types of HPV can still cause cervical cancer.)
+Both vaccines protect against the types of HPV that cause most cases of cervical cancer.
+Other, less common types of HPV can also cause cervical cancer.